Mississippi National River and Recreation Area: History

 The Mississippi National River and Recreation Area was established in 1988 as a new unique type of national park known as a partnership park.
 Unlike traditional national parks, the National Park Service is not a major land owner and therefore does not manage the land use directly.
-But the National Park Service does have special authority over local, state and federal actions in the boundaries that regulates land use management.
-It works in partnership with local, state, and federal governments, nonprofits, businesses, educational institutions, and individuals who own land along the river or have an interest in it to achieve the National Park Service's mission to protect and preserve for future generations.
+But the National Park Service does have special authority over local, state, and federal actions in the boundaries that regulates land use management.
+It works in partnership with local, state, and federal governments, nonprofits, businesses, educational institutions, and people who own land along the river or have an interest in it to achieve the National Park Service's mission to protect and preserve for future generations.
 Some of the park's most prominent attractions are the St. Anthony Falls Historic District (including Mill City Museum, the Guthrie Theater, the Stone Arch Bridge, and Mill Ruins Park), Fort Snelling and the adjacent Fort Snelling State Park, Minnehaha Falls, and the Winchell Trail.
 There are many additional attractions, trails, and programs in the Minneapolis–St. Paul metropolitan area.
 The park spans Anoka, Dakota, Hennepin, Ramsey, and Washington Counties, all within the Minneapolis–Saint Paul metropolitan area.

 As of 2025, the area has one visitor center, inside the Science Museum of Minnesota in St. Paul, staffed by National Park Service rangers.
 Each year, the rangers manage community activities, including interpretive sessions, bike rides, and paddle trips, to educate the community about the area's natural and human history.
-In March 2025, the visitor center's lease was abruptly canceled, effective September 30, 2025, as part of government cost-saving efforts, it has since been extended.
+In March 2025, the visitor center's lease was abruptly canceled, effective September 30, 2025, as part of government cost-saving efforts; it has since been extended.